OPCFoundation/UA-.NETStandard/README.md

 * Now acknowledge the certificate message in the Opc.Ua.Publisher app and close the application.

 * Restart the Opc.Ua.Publisher application.
 If you get a message for a missconfigured domain, acknowledge with "Yes" to use the certificate.

+* When the Opc.Ua.Publisher application is started from the debugger, the line *13:03:01.079 AMQP Connection opened, connected to '/devices/myOPCDevice/messages/events'...* should be in the output window indicating a succesful connection.

-* Press "Connect" button to connect to the default endpoint currently displayed.
+* Press "Connect" button to connect to the default endpoint currently displayed, even though is not the AMQP endpoint.

 * You should see two dialogs, one after the other, which allows you to select "Security Mode", "Security Policy" and other settings.
-Just click "OK" for now to accept defaults.
+Just click "OK" twice for now to accept defaults.

 * On the left window in the application you see all existing sessions (you are able to connect to multiple OPC UA servers here) and on the right side you can browse the OPC UA node addresss space of the server.